lewagon/dotfiles/04-Front-End/06-HTTP-and-API/05-Weather/README.md

 ```

 Once you managed to display the API's response in your browser, let's jump into the JavaScript implementation.

-**Reminder: you should code your JavaScript inside a Stimulus controller**

-Go back to the Stimulus challenge to follow installation instructions.

 ### Display data in your page